World Peace Is None of Your Business

-World Peace Is None of Your Business is the tenth solo studio album by English singer Morrissey, recorded in February 2014 and released on 15 July 2014.
+World Peace Is None of Your Business is the tenth solo studio album by the English singer Morrissey, recorded in February 2014 and released on 15 July 2014.
 It was produced by Joe Chiccarelli and was distributed by record label Harvest.
 The album entered at number 2 on the UK Albums Chart and peaked in the US at number 14 on the Billboard 200.

 Recording and cover

 World Peace Is None of Your Business was recorded at La Fabrique in Saint-Rémy-de-Provence in France during February 2014 in a studio where Nick Cave had also worked.

 The album's cover features an image of Morrissey crouching down and offering a pen to a chocolate Labrador.

 Promotion

 The album's lead single, "World Peace Is None of Your Business", was released on 13 May 2014, alongside an accompanying music video featuring Nancy Sinatra next to Morrissey performing the song in spoken word.
 On 20 May a second spoken word video was then released for the album's second single, "Istanbul".
 Purchasers who pre-ordered the album received a free mp3 download of the song.
 On 3 June the digital download and spoken word video for the third single, "Earth Is the Loneliest Planet", was made available.
 The video features Pamela Anderson.
 On 17 June the studio version and spoken word video of "The Bullfighter Dies", the fourth single, was put on Morrissey's official YouTube channel.
 The spoken word video had previously leaked online on 18 May.
 In addition to the four singles, "Kick the Bride Down the Aisle" debuted live prior to the album's official release.

 On 7 July 2014 a four-track 10" vinyl EP was released, featuring the four singles, for Record Store Day.